-Unfortunately, it’s no more easy to register an amazing brand name without paying a huge sum of money.
+Unfortunately, today it’s not easy to register an amazing brand name without paying a huge sum of money.

 All of the single word domains are already registered and the ones you like are also most likely taken.
 With a limited verbal capacity of yours (considering you aren’t NY Times #1 bestseller), it becomes cumbersome to find an available brandable domain name.

-But fortunately, there are some tools to make your life easier – a lot easier.
+But fortunately, there are some domain name generator tools to make your life easier – a lot easier.

 Each tool mentioned uses various algorithms and combination of words to look for available domain names that might be of your interests.